Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Writer.md

 Micropublishing calls for authors to create structured information that can be easily presented in small chunks (one page at a time) and lets the reader navigate through the content from any starting point.

-## Daily Writing

-My life as a writer is extremely diverse.
-I have a lot of different interests and it has taken me several years to create methods of writing and publishing that are well-suited to my unique personality quirks.

-The one constant has been my practice of writing.
-I try to spend between one and four hours each day writing.
-I have developed complete outlines for each major topical area that I am interested in writing about, which guide the overall structure of what I write.

-Daily activity, on the other hand, is completely freestyle and spontaneous.
-When I wake up each day, I have no idea what I will end up writing about.
-I do expect to create something great and that I will enjoy the process of self-expression.

-Once I am happy with the article, then it is posted into the venue where it belongs.
-This publishing activity takes less than a minute and happens many times throughout the day.
-This whole process is optimized around writing so that publishing is fully automated.
-As soon as the content is written it appears online.

-## Autonomy

-Most writers must make a living through their writing.
-This means that everything they write is done to fulfill the expectations of readers, critics, editors, publishers, and the general marketplace.
-I have complete freedom in my writing because I do not need to make it profitable.
-This is a luxury that many writers do not have.
-I and able to pursue the writing goals that excite me on any given day.

-Writing is my career, but not my job.
-I invest in writing even though it will not be a source of income.
-It is my great joy and core to fulfilling my life's destiny.
-I don't care much about what publishers might think of my work because I am not writing for them.
-I write for the thrill of it.